Mysterio1248/Capstone-II/README.md

 # Capstone-II

-# Stock Market Prediction: Analyzing Economic Data for Trends
+# Analyzing Macroeconomic Data for Predicting Future Economic Trends Using WEKA

 ## Project Overview

-This project leverages a comprehensive dataset containing key economic and financial indicators for nine major economies, from the onset of the COVID-19 pandemic through early 2024.
-The goal is to predict stock market trends based on economic factors such as manufacturing, consumer sentiment, interest rates, inflation, unemployment, and GDP growth.
-Various machine learning models, including Random Forest, Decision Trees, SVM, and Gradient Boosting, have been implemented to evaluate and predict stock market performance.
+This project utilizes a comprehensive dataset containing key macroeconomic indicators from multiple economies to predict future economic trends.
+The dataset spans from the onset of the COVID-19 pandemic to early 2024 and includes various economic factors such as GDP growth, unemployment rates, consumer sentiment, inflation, interest rates, and stock market data.
+We employ WEKA, a popular data mining tool, to apply various machine learning models and extract valuable insights from this data.

+The goal of this project is to demonstrate how macroeconomic data can be analyzed to predict future economic outcomes using machine learning techniques..

 ## Objective

--> Predict stock market trends using macroeconomic and financial data.
+-> Predict future economic trends using macroeconomic indicators.

--> Evaluate multiple machine learning algorithms to identify the most accurate model for predicting market movements.
+-> Evaluate machine learning algorithms to determine the most accurate models for forecasting economic trends.

--> Leverage Weka for data mining and model training, while implementing Python for data pre-processing and machine learning tasks.
+-> Leverage WEKA for the data mining process, including model training and evaluation

 ## Dataset Description